benjaminpfleghaar/flexikon/README.md

 -   Add counter at bookmark nav link
 -   Provide a copy button for the code
 -   Provide layout for empty bookmark page
--   Mark new questions with a note+

 ### Implemented

 -   Prevent hover effect on mobile
+-   Mark new questions with a small dot
 -   Make card exactly as high as it is wide
 -   Add navigation to header on Desktop